HTML p tag defines a paragraph in a webpage. It is a Paired Tag, i.e., it comes with an opening

 <pre> tag is displayed in a fixed-width font, and it preserves both spaces and line breaks.

-<pre> tag is also a paired tag.
-It can be used when you want to display a certain amount of text with preformatted spaces and line breaks.
-For example, to display a block of code of a programming language or to display a poem with proper line breaks.
+The pre tag is a paired tag; it displays text as it was written within the tag.
+Browser won't omit consecutive spaces or line breaks.
+It is used to display a block of code of a programming language or to display a poem with proper line breaks.

 This is a Paragraph Tag.
 This is a Paragraph Tag.
 This is a Paragraph Tag.
 This is a Paragraph Tag.